HMCS Prince Robert: Design and description

 Three passenger/cargo ships were ordered by Canadian National from Cammell Laird for construction in the United Kingdom.
 Designed by A.T.
 Wall & Co. of Liverpool as luxury liners with the ability to be converted into armed merchant cruisers, Prince Robert was the last of the three, the other two being Prince Henry and Prince David.
 The ship was 385 ft 0 in long overall with a moulded breath of 57 ft 0 in and a moulded depth of 20 ft 2 in.
 The vessel's draught was 16 ft 6 in aft.
 Prince Robert displaced 5579 t and had a gross register tonnage (GRT) of 6,893 tons and a net register tonnage (NRT) of 3,072 tons.

 Prince Robert was propelled by twin screws driven by two Parsons reaction three-stage single-reduction geared turbines rated at 19300 ihp at 267 rpm or 14500 shp.
 These were powered by six water-tube, five-drum, super-heated main boilers and two three-burner Scotch marine boilers for auxiliary power.
 The ship achieved 22.25 kn during sea trials and had a range of 6000 nmi at economical speeds or 3500 nmi at 20 kn.

-The ship had a refrigerated cargo capacity forward and could had accommodation for 334 first class passengers and 70 third class.
+The ship had a refrigerated cargo capacity forward and could have accommodation for 334 first class passengers and 70 third class.
 They could carry 1,500 passengers on day trips.
 The ship had three decks and an elevator that could move up to two automobiles between them.
 Prince Robert had an open bridge placed in front of a small, enclosed wheelhouse.
 The vessel had three funnels and was equipped with six lifeboats per side.
 Two booms were situated forward over the no. 1 hold.
 To allow access to jetties of different heights, shell doors were located on each deck.

 Problems with the design arose after entering service.
 Their high sides and lack of maneuverability led to them requiring tugboat assistance when entering smaller harbours.
 Their speed created a tremendous wash that damaged the sea walls in West Vancouver, British Columbia.
 This led to Prince Robert and its sister ships having to reduce speed to 10 kn in Burrard Inlet.